Javadyakuza/Octus-Integration-Guide/docs/EVER-to-EVM.md

-# EVER to EVM tranfer mechanics overview
+# EVER to EVM transfer mechanics overview

-1 - locking target token in everscale if everscale native token and burning it if everscale alien token. see [everscale token types](./concepts.md#everscale-token-types).
+1 - locking target token in EVERSCALE if EVERSCALE native token and burning it if EVERSCALE alien token. see [EVERSCALE token types](./concepts.md#EVERSCALE-token-types).

-2 - through previous transaction the event contract is deployed on everscale and after few second the relayers will confirm it by voting to the event contract.
+2 - through previous transaction the event contract is deployed on EVERSCALE and after few second the relayers will confirm it by voting to the event contract.

 3.1 : if paying the [operations](./concepts.md#evm-operations) gas fees in target evm network with EVER, the [credit backend](./concepts.md#credit-backend) will equalizes balances on both sides and mints token if evm MultiVault token or release it if evm alien or native token, the native token will be released as its wrapped version so all we can do at this point is to wait.